 There might be a storyline that felt great initially but disappears partway through and doesn’t feel worth reviving.
 CUT!

 There might be – and there often is – a nugget that was there at the moment you decided to write this novel.
 It might even be what inspired the novel.
-But you’re not writing anymore; you’re self editing.
+But you’ve finished the initial fiction writing phase; now you have to self edit.
 Is it still serving a purpose?
 Often, we cling to these things, believing them to be the backbone of our story, when in fact the story has grown away from them.
 CUT!

-It is not an easy thing to look at a first draft and identify the parts worth keeping and the parts that need to go, particularly when all of that story means something to you.
+It’s not the easiest writing advice to hear, we know.
+It’s challenging to look at a first draft and identify the parts worth keeping and the parts that need to go, particularly when all of that story means something to you.
 But it’s one of the most important parts of self editing for fiction writers.

 My advice is that if you’re in doubt about an element, it probably needs to go.